chaos-polymtl/lethe/doc/source/examples/multiphysics/air-bubble-compression/air-bubble-compression.rst

 to run the simulation using eight CPU cores.
 Feel free to use more.

 .. warning::
     Make sure to compile lethe in `Release` mode and run in parallel using mpirun.
-This simulation takes :math:`\approx` 3 minutes on 8 processes.
+This simulation takes :math:`\sim` 3 minutes on 8 processes.

 -------